jakobwamani/django_arduino/READ.md

 sudo snap install rpi-imager

+it takes the rpi-imager 40 minutes plus to write ubuntu 21.04 server to the sd card

 Open the imager and follow the prompts

 This takes up some time so what i did was to download the ubuntu server 20.04.2 meant for raspberry pi 3